cu-jonas/cozy_cook/README.md

 8/28 - Turned the enemy characters into a random glyphy character using the sixtyfour font and added some animations - 1 hour

-8/29 - Added simple audio manager and music
+8/29 - Added simple audio manager with music and sound effects - 1 hour

 Assets -From :